What is flaring?

 The most common reason for granting an extension to an initial flaring permit is the operator is waiting for pipeline construction scheduled to be completed by a specified date.
 Other reasons for granting an extension include operators needing additional time for well cleanup and pending negotiations with landowners.

-Does the Commission allow long-term flaring?
+Does the RRC allow long-term flaring?

 Does the Commission track how much has been flared?